phossa/phossa-config/README.md

 ---

 *phossa-config* is a configuration management library for PHP.
-The design idea is inspired by another github project `mrjgreen/config` but with lots of cool features.
+The design idea is inspired by another github project `mrjgreen/config` but with lot of more cool features.

 It requires PHP 5.4 and supports PHP 7.0+, HHVM.
 It is compliant with [PSR-1][PSR-1], [PSR-2][PSR-2], [PSR-4][PSR-4].